Jehovahs Witness Sex Abuse Lawsuit

 Legal Options for Victims of Jehovah's Witness Sexual Abuse Abuse

-Sexual assault is a crime, and abusers can spend many years in prison if they are convicted.
-Victims and their families may also have the legal right to file civil lawsuits for financial damages, both against the perpetrator and against any organization (including religious organizations) that practiced negligence in allowing the abuse to happen.
+Sex assault is a crime, and abusers can spend many years in prison if convicted.
+Victims and their families may also have the legal right to file civil lawsuits for financial damages, both against the perpetrator and against any organization (including religious organizations) that practiced negligence in allowing the assault to happen.

-All that said, Jehovah's witness sex abuse victims still face a couple of challenges when seeking justice or getting compensation.
+All that said, the church abuse victims still face a couple of challenges when seeking justice or getting compensation.
 The first challenge may be the conflict within their faith that tells them to distrust the authorities or to keep the discipline within the Jehovah's church itself.

-Whether filing criminal or civil charges, victims cannot be vindicated or compensated if they do not come forward.
+Victims cannot be vindicated or compensated if they do not come forward, whether filing criminal or civil charges.

-Time Requirements to File Sexual Abuse Cases Against Jehovah's Witnesses
+Time Requirements to File Sex Assault Cases Against the Jehovah's Witness

-There is a statute of limitations (time requirement for bringing sexual abuse claims) in civil court to recover compensation for their abuse .
-Many victims of sexual abuse were children at the time and had no recourse if their parents would not report the abuse.
+There is a statute of limitations (time requirement for bringing assault claims) in civil court to recover compensation for their abuse.
+Many victims of assault were children at the time and had no recourse if their parents would not report the abuse.

 If the children do not report it as adults within the time frame permitted by law, they cannot bring charges or claims against their perpetrators.

-As a result, many victims have suffered in silence for decades, only realizing too late that they should have come forward.
+As a result, many victims have suffered in silence for decades, only realizing that they should have come forward too late.

 The good news is that widespread change may now be on the horizon concerning the second challenge.